Elva Hsiao: 2006–2012: Continued success

+2013–2019: Shut Up and Kiss Me

 In 2013, Hsiao signed with Sony Music in the greater China region along with fellow Taiwanese pop star Show Luo.
 Hsiao released Shut Up and Kiss Me, which was preceded by a single of the same name.
 The music video for the single achieved 1 million views on YouTube after a day of release on the back of a NTD 4 million marketing blitz by Sony.
 A song from the same album was used as the main promotional song for The Amazing Spider-Man 2 in Taiwan.

 Hsiao went on hiatus in August 2017, disappearing from the public eye for 18 months for undisclosed reasons, delaying the release of a new album that she had reportedly been preparing for three years.
 She was forced to cancel 13 tour dates scheduled for April 2018 in China as well.
 The singer broke her silence in August the following year to explain her absence, stating that she had suffered chest injuries in a fall, resulting in her being unable to sing due to difficulty breathing.

+2020–present: Naked Truth and comebacks

 In November, Hsiao announced that she would be releasing a 10-song album, Naked Truth, in 2020 to coincide with her 20th year as a recording artist.
 The lead single, "In a Heartbeat", was released in 2019 and peaked at No. 2 on the Taiwanese KKBox chart.
 Hsiao also starred in the Chinese couple reality-show Meeting Mr. Right in late 2020, with her boyfriend at the time.

-After making a surprise appearance at the 33rd Golden Melody Awards, Hsiao confirmed that she was working on a new album.
+After making a surprise appearance at the 33rd Golden Melody Awards in July 2022, Hsiao confirmed that she was working on a new album.
+In August 2023, Hsiao signed with Warner Music China.
+At the press conference announcing the signing, she revealed that she had fractured her hip in 2022, which delayed preparations for her comeback.
+Hsiao continued to undergo surgeries and treatments for the injury over the next three years, including a hip replacement.
+She returned to the stage as a mentor on the Chinese singing show Let Me Sing in the summer of 2025.